Old Fashioned Seafoam Candy Recipe

 Stir in pecans and drop by spoonfuls onto waxed paper.
 When candy has set firm, store in airtight container.
 Makes about 50 average-sized pieces.

-Seafoam Dipped In Chocolate
+Seafoam Dipped in Chocolate

 Pieces of Broken Seafoam Candy Dipped in Melted ChocolatePieces of Chocolate Dipped Seafoam Candy